 values with a 90% probability and 95% confidence level of being exceeded (B-value as defined in DOT/FAA/AR-MMPDS), or

-in cases where insufficient test data are available: 70 % of the mean values.
+in cases where insufficient test data are available:

+70 % of the mean values, and

+no measured values are below 70 % of the mean value unless agreed with the customer.

 ECSS-E-ST-32-01_0810080

-For the derivation of the proof loading to be applied for identification of initial crack sizes, upper boundary values, defined as 1,3 times the mean values, shall be used for the critical stress intensity factor, KIC or KC.
+For the definition of the proof loading to be applied for identification of initial crack sizes, upper boundary values of the critical stress intensity factor, KIC or KC, shall be derived as follows:

+values with a 90 % probability and 95 % confidence level of not being exceeded (upper bound B-value),

+in cases where insufficient test data are available:

+1,3 times the mean values, and

+no measured values are above 1,3 of the mean value unless agreed with the customer.

 ECSS-E-ST-32-01_0810081

 For the derivation of the proof loading to be applied for identification of initial crack sizes, in the case of through cracks, and in case the elastic-plastic approach is applicable, a factor of 1,3 shall be applied to the complete K-R curve, or an equivalent factor 1,69 if the J-R curve is used.